 Create a calendar on your website, social media, and for your club’s notice board of all that’s going on in the club.
 It helps everyone stay informed about the various activities your club does and that they could be involved in.

 Design a special calendar with your clubs name and website address on it.
 There are loads of online specialist who will print it out only when someone buys.
 It makes fantastic free advertising for you.

 51. Claim your listing.

 Online map listings are essential for clubs with brick-and-mortar facilities…and sneaky for those that don’t.
 They are the first thing people see on search engines.
 They offer a concise snapshot of the clubs info so people can easily contact you or visit your club.
-To do this make sure your club is on Google+, as well as all the local review sites and other map listings you can find.
+To do this make sure your club is on Google Business, as well as all the local review sites and other map listings you can find.

-52. Have a throw back Thursday section.
+52. Have a throwback Thursday section.

 53. Last but not least, listen to your members

 Your members will give you the most helpful insight into how you can improve your club and win more members.
-Listen to their feedback and put new systems in place to ensure your club thrives and survives.
+Listen to the feedback and put new systems in place to ensure your club thrives and survives.

 So there you have it, we’ve given you over 50 ways that you can develop your club and the best bit is none of them has to cost you or the club any money.
 If you have any more your like us to write about or want to let us know your thoughts, get in touch via Facebook or Twitter.